-Previous experience at the level of PV206 Communication and Soft-skills course or similar is highly recommended.
+- Previous experience at the level of PV206 Communication and Soft-skills course or similar is highly recommended.
 A teacher’s approval is required.

-Course Enrolment Limitations
+- Course Enrolment Limitations

-The course is also offered to the students of the fields other than those the course is directly associated with.
+- The course is also offered to the students of the fields other than those the course is directly associated with.

 The capacity limit for the course is 20 student(s).

-Current registration and enrolment status: enrolled: 0/20, only registered: 0/20, only registered with preference (fields directly associated with the programme): 0/20
+Current registration and enrolment status: enrolled: 4/20, only registered: 0/20, only registered with preference (fields directly associated with the programme): 0/20

-Fields of study the course is directly associated with
+- fields of study / plans the course is directly associated with

-there are 19 fields of study the course is directly associated with, display
+- there are 56 fields of study the course is directly associated with, display

-The primary goal of this course is to allow students to communicate more sensitively and effectively.
+- The primary goal of this course is to allow students to communicate more sensitively and effectively.
 The students will learn how to listen actively and to express oneself in ways that facilitate understanding.

+Course goals in details: General.
+Participants acquire personal experience, skills, and background knowledge in situations of professional and everyday communication (such as listening, articulating, speaking in a group, conflict resolution, decision making, etc.).
+Participants build a learning community around the concern for better communication and understanding.
+Level of knowledge and intellect.
+Students acquire knowledge about the basics of the Person Centered Approach and Person Centered Encounter Groups.
+Level of skills and capabilities.
+Students gain active listening skills and improve their abilities in spontaneous communication and decision making in a group setting.
 Level of attitudes and awareness.
 Students gain self-experience while expressing own feelings, meanings, and intentions and perceiving those of others.
 They experience active listening and develop their own attitude towards it.
 Students become more sensitive and open to their own experience and loosen preconceived, rigidly held constructs.
 Students move towards acceptance and better understanding of themselves and others.
 Students move from more stereotyped behavior and facades to more personal expressiveness.

-After a successful completion of the course, the students will be able to:
+- After a successful completion of the course, the students will be able to:

 - professionally communicate using capabilities such as active listening, articulating, speaking in a group, resolve conflicts, make decisions;